Last Updated on

 What are some of the best alternatives to Rent the Runway?

-While there are many fashion subscription boxes that do offer a wonderful selection of casual clothing, these are the best in terms of equitable alternatives to the look and aesthetics of much of what Rent the Runway has to offer.
+While there are many fashion subscription boxes that do offer a wonderful selection of casual clothing and accessories, these are the best in terms of equitable alternatives to the look and aesthetics of much of what Rent the Runway has to offer.

 Trunk Club by Nordstrom offers clothing subscription boxes for both men and women, but for the purposes of this review, we’ll focus on women’s clothing.
 In order to order a box, you create a style profile, talk with a real stylist over the phone, and then receive a digital preview of your trunk for your approval.